markomarkovic/cyd-crypto-ticker/README.md

 ### Configuration Security

-- Keep your CoinMarketCap API key secure in the web configuration interface
+- Cryptocurrency pairs are automatically converted to uppercase in the web interface
 - Access the configuration portal only when needed
 - Monitor API usage to avoid rate limits
 - Use HTTPS for all API communications